 It comes down to licensing.
 These services, either their free or premium accounts, are designed for personal use only and are not licensed for commercial use.
 In fact, songs downloaded from iTunes and even playing your old CD’s are not permitted.

 The problem lies with paying and covering all the Rights for the music in a commercial setting.
 To play music legally in a business requires one to obtain several licenses:,

 Which music licenses do i need to pay?

 Performance Rights, [Socan, ReSound] Mechanical Rights [CMRAA-SODRAC] and the copyrights [CONNECT].
-Music streaming services like Spotify, Apple Music, Tidal etc do not cover the Mechanical and Copyrights for background music.
-These streaming services pay a cheaper rate to cover music for personal use only.
-So Spotify in your car or living room is legal but Spotify for the ambiance of your store, is not.
+Music streaming services like Spotify, Apple Music, Tidal etc do not cover the , Public performance, Mechanical and Copyrights for commercial settings like stores and restaurants.
+These streaming services pay a cheaper rate to cover music rights for personal use only.
+So Spotify in your car or living room is legal but Spotify in your store is not.

 All these organizations are active in visiting stores, bars, hotels, spas and restaurants and if they discover you have been playing music without paying for the appropriate licenses, you may be slammed with heavy fines.
 In Canada, some of these rights organizations can go as far back as 10 years and that can turn into a hefty bill.

 So can I use Spotify or Apple Music in my business?

 A look at Spotify’s terms and conditions section 5 specifies: Spotify Free and Premium accounts are for personal, non-commercial use only.
 Any use of Spotify – whether you have a free, unlimited or premium account – is not legally licensed for commercial or public use in Canada.
 It’s the same for Apple Music.